DSISD Physical Education

 OCPE Categories

-Category I: Students must participate in his/her activity, under professional supervision, a minimum of 15 hours a week at one approved facility.
-Students participation is required a minimum of four days during the week (Monday through Friday) plus one additional day that may fall on a weekend or during the week for a total of 5 days per week.
-The hours may not include travel time.
-Students qualifying and participating at this level are dismissed from school no more than one class period per day and shall not miss any class other than physical education.
+Students participating at this level are dismissed from school no more than one class period per day and shall not miss any class other than physical education.
 Students must make arrangements to be off campus at the designated release time each school day, and are not permitted to remain on campus during their OCPE class period.
 Students must maintain a passing average in all classes to be eligible to participate.
+Students may not be enrolled in another class for PE credit while taking OCPE.

 OCPE Fees